App idea documentation- done!

 The early fixing of the scope is the only way to make the right estimates for time and price for the app development.
 But, the further course of actions after the project kicks off plays a key role in determining how much extra the client has to pay.

 In the fixed price project, the project scope bound to not creep, it’s a sign the budget finalized at the time of contract sign will remain unchanged until the project is delivered.
-However, in the instances of the project taking more time than anticipated due to last minute changes, or the major flaws to be fixed that are out of the scope, the client is liable to pay the overheads.
+However, in the instances of the project taking more time than anticipated due to last-minute changes, or the major flaws to be fixed that are out of the scope, the client is liable to pay the overheads.

 The clients regularly requesting the changes and addition of new features, then the budget will shoot up.
 The approximate price can be assured in the beginning, but because of frequent requests for unplanned changes in the project is one of the major reasons for the increase in the cost allocated for the project.
 In the case of the hourly pricing model, the client can monitor the number of hours invested in the project and will know about the increase in the budget.
 But as mentioned earlier frequent unplanned changes and the addition of features to the project will always result in exceeding the budget quoted.

-The verdict: Comparing both pros and cons of two models, the budget would be a neutral aspect.
+The verdict: Comparing both pros and cons of the two models, the budget would be a neutral aspect.

-Under the hourly rate model, when the company raises the invoice, it includes a detailed report of the hours spent on different tasks and material required.
+Under the hourly rate model, when the company raises the invoice, it includes a detailed report of the hours spent on different tasks and materials required.
 The timesheet must be approved by the client before the company raises the invoice.
 Also, the client has complete access to the internal development through a project management system that enables continuous tracking of the project progress and can update the team about the changes for the weekly sprints sent.
 The high level of transparency keeps both the company and client on the same page with zero likelihood of project failure.
 Here, the client is also required to have good knowledge regarding the project process, the technology, and various process involved.

 The verdict: Undeniably, the hourly rate model scores higher on the transparency ladder.

 Declaring a winner in the debate of fixed price vs. hourly rate model is not feasible because the market trends, type of use cases, budget, timeline, scalability requirements, client’s involvement, and service provider’s policies defines which pricing model fits best to the project needs.
-We have already discussed which model performs to the notch in different perspectives.
-Weigh the strength and weakness of your project type as a client against every element through SWOT analysis to decide which is the best one to opt for- hourly rate or fixed price approach.
+We have already discussed which model performs to the notch from different perspectives.
+Weigh the strength and weakness of your project type as a client against every element through SWOT analysis to decide which is the best one to opt for hourly rate or fixed price approach.
 For assistance in selecting the best IT service provider for your needs – fill the form and we’ll suggest the top companies that best suit your requirements.
 Good luck!